DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Introduction

-Capturing such large-scale multimodal data requires advances in capture systems, as well as benchmarking metrics.
-We have built a new capture system called \textbf{\brics (\bricsfullu)} which is designed to meet the multi-sensor synchronization, high-framerate, high-fidelity, and lighting requirements.
-For both the dynamic and static datasets we propose standardized metrics for reconstruction quality and runtime, and compare baseline methods on these metrics~\cite{mueller2022instant,wang2022mixed}.
-Our datasets, capture system, metric computation code, and annotations will be made publicly available to the community at \url{https://diva360.github.io/}.
-To summarize, we make the following contributions: \begin{packed_itemize} \item \textbf{\brics}: A capture system specifically designed for 360$^{\circ}$ audio-visual capture of table-scale static and dynamic scenes with 53 RGB cameras and 6 microphones.
-We have developed our own hardware and software for sensor synchronization, capture, transfer, and calibration. \item \textbf{\shortname Dynamic Dataset}: The largest audio-visual dataset for dynamic neural fields with 46 sequences (5s to 3~mins) captured at 120~FPS with synchronized spatial audio. \item \textbf{\shortname Static Dataset}: We present a large static dataset of 30 scenes and 95 real-world objects spanning 11 categories captured in a category-aligned orientation and another random pose.
-This dataset includes information about the 6 DoF pose of objects. \item \textbf{Annotations}: For both dynamic and static scenes, we provide foreground-background segmentation masks, detailed text descriptions, trained models, and other metadata. \end{packed_itemize} We believe our work can help the community take a leap from the current focus on static scenes and short dynamic videos toward a more holistic understanding of longer dynamic scenes, as well as text-to-4D scene generation~\cite{singer2023text4d}, 3D object canonicalization~\cite{agaram2023_cafinet}, and audio-visual robotics~\cite{chen2020soundspaces}.
+Capturing such large-scale data requires advances in capture systems, as well as benchmarking metrics.
+We have built a new low-cost capture system called \textbf{\brics (\bricsfullu)} which is designed to capture synchronized, high-framerate, and high-fidelity data.
+In addition, we propose standardized metrics for reconstruction quality and runtime, and compare baseline methods on these metrics~\cite{mueller2022instant, wang2023mixed, kplanes_2023}.
+We perform a systematic analysis of current methods and characterize their performance on different sequence durations, image resolutions, motion types, and viewpoints.
+Surprisingly, we observe that methods that model each frame in a dynamic sequence without directly using temporal information~\cite{mueller2022instant} outperform state-of-the-art dynamic methods~\cite{wang2023mixed, kplanes_2023} in terms of reconstruction quality and even training speed (see \Cref{fig:teaser2}).
+In addition, existing methods~\cite{wang2023mixed, kplanes_2023} are biased toward moving objects' shapes, thereby losing high-frequency information and fine-grained details.
+Finally, existing state-of-the-art methods~\cite{kplanes_2023,wang2023mixed} prefer different amounts of temporal information, with one~\cite{kplanes_2023} starting to outperform another~\cite{wang2023mixed} after acquiring more temporal information.
+To summarize, we make the following contributions: \begin{itemize} \item \textbf{\brics}: A low-cost capture system specifically designed for 360$^{\circ}$ capture of table-scale dynamic scenes with 53 synchronized RGB cameras. \item \textbf{\shortname Dataset}: The largest dataset (17.4~M frames) for dynamic neural fields with 21 object-centric sequences categorized by different motion types, 25 hand-object interaction sequences including routine human activities, and 8 long-duration dynamic sequences. \item \textbf{Benchmark \& Analysis}: We benchmark the dataset with state-of-the-art methods and enable a better understanding of the current state of dynamic neural fields. \end{itemize} We believe our work can help the community take a leap from the current focus on short dynamic videos toward a more holistic understanding of longer dynamic scenes.